2023-2024 NCNA Legislative, Regulatory, and Political Platform

 - Proactively monitor and communicate nursing workforce trends to policymakers.

-- Promote and encourage strategies to address nursing school faculty shortages, including but not limited to market-based compensation.
+- Promote and encourage strategies to address nursing shortages, including but not limited to support for increased school capacity, practice and academic compensation and retention of existing nurses.

 Nurses as Leaders